noprompt/meander/doc/operator-overview.md

 ;; non exhaustive pattern match
 ```

-Instead of logic variables, we can capture multiple repeats with logic variables.
+Instead of logic variables, we can capture multiple repeats with memory variables.
 For example: